mad-lab-fau/mad-gui/docs/contribution_guidelines.rst

 .. _preparing an environment:

 Before you start working, you will have to create a virtual environment and install our GUI.
-For more information on this, see our :ref:`Developer guidelines <developer guidelines>`.
+For more information on this, see our section :ref:`Prepare development <developer guidelines>`.

 Design